-Provide 2022-2023 academic year cost s of attendance for the follow ring categories t hat are applical ble to your institution.
+Provide 2024-2025 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2022-2023 academic year costs of attendance will be available:
+□ Check here if your institution's 2025-2026 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2025-2026 academic year costs of attendance will be available:

 G1.
-Undergraduate full-time tuition, required fees, room and board
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2025-2026 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

-Tuition:
+Tuition: \$65622.00 \$65622.00

 PUBLIC INSTITUTION

 Tuition: In-district:

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

-Tuition: Non-resident alien
+Tuition: Non-resident

 FOR ALL INSTITUTIONS

-Required Fees
+Required Fees \$3086.00 \$2586.00

-Room and Board (on-campus):
+Food and Housing (on-campus): \$20991.00 \$20991.00

-Room Only (on-campus):
+Housing Only (on-campus): \$12105.00 \$12105.00

-Board Only (on-campus meal plan):
+Food Only (on-campus meal plan): \$8886.00 \$8886.00

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and food and housing fees (if your college cannot provide separate tuition and food and housing fees):